About CANINE THERAPY CORPS

 (photos courtesy of Joy Schmoll)

-This pilot program, which started in January 2009, is designed to meet the varying needs of students on the autism spectrum.
+This program, which started in January 2009, is designed to meet the varying needs of students on the autism spectrum.
 Goals include improving sensory processing skills, social and communication skills and memory, as well as activities for daily living and increased impulse control.
 CTC is proud to have developed a portfolio of proprietiary materials for use in our programs for children with autism and other cognitive and developmental delays.

 An Easter Seals student feeds Buddy A student uses their choice board with Dori.